Welcome to part 18 of a brand new mega list for CelJaded’s Top 100 Best Video Games. This eighteenth post features entry #2 – Halo!

 Perhaps no single feature has had such an effect on the future of FPS game design as this one.
 Often imitated but rarely duplicated, the two-weapon feature (in Halo at least) isn’t some arbitrary concession towards realism or lazy game design; it’s a simple alteration that alters your perceptions of in-game strategy.

 Suddenly, the type of gun you picked up actually mattered and the decision of which two weapons to carry became just as important as how good you were at actually shooting the damn things.
-Sure, you could drop that assault rifle on the ground in exchange for a brutal rocket launcher with two shots, but is the exchange in power worth the risk running dry on ammo in the middle of a skirmish?
+Sure, you could drop that assault rifle on the ground in exchange for a brutal rocket launcher with two shots, but is the exchange in power worth the risk of running dry on ammo in the middle of a skirmish?

 Mixing up the Covenant plasma weaponry with human slug-throwers is another nice innovation, as players will quickly discover that bullets do great damage against exposed flesh, but not so much against an Elite’s personal shield generator; something a fully charged plasma pistol certainly can help with!